KyberNetwork/developer-portal/README.md

 ## Fees And Rewards
-Whenever a taker does a transaction to trade, the Network contract takes the fee in ETH according to the network_fee config and sends it to the FeeHandler contract.
+Whenever a taker does a transaction to trade, the kyberNetwork contract takes the fee in ETH according to the network_fee config and sends it to the kyberFeeeHandler contract.
+In the future, the fees may be in stablecoins as well.

 Those fees will be split into 3 different parts:
 1) Buy and **burn** KNC